Self-similar prior and wavelet bases for hidden incompressible turbulent motion: Optimization

 where $\lfloor H+2 \rfloor$ denotes the integer part of $H+2$.

-We approximate matrices $\FF^ {(\alpha)}$ by an off-line FWT of {\it scaling function} connection coefficients, as explained in appendix \ref{app1} and summarized in the following algorithm.
-These scaling function connection coefficients are in turn easily computable as a solution of a linear system, by adapting Beylkin's fast methods \cite{Beylkin91,Beylkin92,Beylkin93}, see appendix \ref{app1}. \begin{algo} { {\bf(off-line computation of matrices $\FF^{(\alpha)}$)} \begin{itemize} \item[i)] Compute scaling function connection coefficients for any integers $\ell,\ell' $ by inversion of linear system \eqref{recursion} (see the explicit solution \eqref{eq:invSystem}), where $\varphi$ denotes the scaling function associated to wavelet $\psi$. \item[ii)] Construct the discrete $(2^{s_n})$-periodic function defined for any integers $\ell,\ell'$ with $ 0 \le \ell,\ell' < 2^{s_n}$ by:
+We approximate matrices $\FF^ {(\alpha)}$ by an off-line FWT of {\it scaling function} connection coefficients, as explained in Appendix~\ref{app1} and summarized in the following algorithm.
+These scaling function connection coefficients are in turn easily computable as a solution of a linear system, by adapting Beylkin's fast methods \cite{Beylkin91,Beylkin92,Beylkin93}, see Appendix~\ref{app1}.